chhzh123/slapo-artifact/README.md

 ## Further customization

+### End-to-end Evaluation

+Modify the script.

+### Tutorials
-Please refer to the Slapo [documentation]() for the usage of Slapo.
+Please refer to the Slapo [documentation](https://awslabs.github.io/slapo/) for the usage of Slapo.

+## More information
+For AE reviewers, please contact the authors through HotCRP for any questions.
+For other users, please open an [issue](https://github.com/chhzh123/slapo-artifact/issues) publicly or contact [chhzh123](mailto:hzchen@cs.cornell.edu) for any techinical questions.

 ## Reference